NCBI-Hackathons/Viral-VDAP/README.md

 - `3.consensus.sh` (`All default settings`)
 - deduplication
 - consensus generation: vcfutils and consensuscall-c to create a consesus sequence (FASTQ) from bowtie-produced alignments, then convert to FASTA
-- variant calling:

-**SPAdes v3.13.0**

-Parameters: `-k 21,33,55,77 -t 10 --only-assembler --careful`
-- The line listed in sbatch.sh specifies that SPAdes should run in assembly module only (--only-assembler) and applies --careful to try to reduce the number of mismatches and short indels.
-The k parameter refers to the k-mer sizes.
-We used a range of sizes from 21 to 77.
-The t parameter refers to the number of threads to run the software.

-**Medusa v1.6**
-`All default settings`

 # How to use <this software>